tavareshugo/r-intro-tidyverse-gapminder/_episodes/03-data_vis_ggplot2.md

 > ## Exercise
 >
-> It would be useful to explore the missing data in this graph.
+> It would be useful to explore the pattern of missing data in these two variables.
 > The `naniar` package provides a ggplot geometry that allows us to do this,
 > by replacing `NA` values with values 10% lower than the minimum in the variable.
 >
 > Try and modify the previous graph, using the `geom_miss_point()` from this package.
-> (hint: don't forget to load the package first)
+> (hint: don't forget to load the package first using `library()`)
 >
 > What can you conclude from this exploration?
 Are the data missing at random?
 >